-Pregnant then Screwed is a British project which focuses mainly on legal support of mothers.
+Pregnant then Screwed is a British project which focuses mainly on the legal support of mothers.
 For instance, Pregnant then Screwed took the Chancellor of the Exchequer to the high court for discriminating against women in the Self-Employment Income Support Scheme (SEISS), because eligibility criteria for this scheme were unfair for women as they do not exempt periods of maternity leave.
-This initiative also supports the idea that all the jobs should be introduced as flexible unless the company justifies that flexibility is not possible for this job.
-Moreover, Pregnant then Screwed pays attention to the situation in which widely-spread NDAs are the thing that silences employees, and does not protect the commercial secrets of the company, but employees have to turn a blind eye to sexual violence, discrimination and problems with the maternity leave.
-The project also offers helpline on employment rights, this helpline might help with flexible working requests, rights around redundancy, COVID-19 situations and questions about maternity leave.
+This initiative also supports the idea that all jobs should be introduced as flexible unless the company justifies that flexibility is not possible for this job.
+Moreover, Pregnant then Screwed pays attention to the situation in which widely-spread NDAs are the thing that silences employees, and do not protect the commercial secrets of the company, but employees have to turn a blind eye to sexual violence, discrimination, and problems with maternity leave.
+The project also offers helpline on employment rights, this helpline might help with flexible working requests, rights around redundancy, COVID-19 situations, and questions about maternity leave.

 The Mom Project

 The Mom Project is a digital talent marketplace from the USA, which empowers women to improve their ability to find suitable jobs.
 For example, you can use a Resume Rev program, in which women fill out their profile, follow the advice given to them in the process, and end up with a formatted resume that can be downloaded.
-There is also a RALLY Program in which there are two sides: a booster and a boostee, who match each other.
-A booster, who is already a career professional, supports a boostee, who is a job seeker or return-to-worker.
+There is also a RALLY Program in which there are two sides: a booster and a booster, which match each other.
+A booster, who is already a career professional, supports a booster, who is a job seeker or return-to-worker.
 What’s interesting is that even if you are not a mom, you can participate in this program, but, unfortunately, it applies to those who live in the United States.
-The project also has its own RISE scholarship, which can be obtained by moms of colour and gives them the opportunity to get upskill certifications and help from the community.
+The project also has its own RISE scholarship, which can be obtained by moms of color and gives them the opportunity to get upskill certifications and help from the community.

 The Working Mom Initiative

-The Working Mom Initiative, which is based in Canada, connects hiring companies to the candidates who are moms, caregivers and others that need flexible work.
+The Working Mom Initiative, which is based in Canada, connects hiring companies to candidates who are moms, caregivers, and others that need flexible work.
 This initiative tries to avoid strict eight-hour office schedules for its candidates and fights for gender equality and the empowerment of women.
 It is also interesting that they pay attention to the family-friendly community and work-and-life balance, which is crucial for working moms.

 The WoMo network